JBAhire/awesome-api-security-essentials/README.md

 <img src="https://i.ibb.co/1Mck0mH/awesome-api-security-1.png" alt="Logo" align="right" width="330" height="330" />

-# Awesome API Security
+# Awesome API Security Essentials

 ## 🚀 About the Project
 As more applications rely on APIs for communication and data exchange, ensuring their security is crucial to prevent unauthorized access, data breaches, and service disruptions.
-The "Awesome API Security" project aims to be a one-stop resource for developers, providing them with everything they need to implement comprehensive API security measures.
+The "Awesome API Security Essentials" project aims to be a one-stop resource for developers, providing them with everything they need to implement comprehensive API security measures.

 It provides: